brown-ccv/honeycomb/README.md

 - Use the Turk specific timeline if different than the primary timeline.

 To set up your PsiTurk project, we provide a script that makes the conversion.
+PsiTurk is a Python package used to manage HITs in Mechanical Turk.
+Before using the provided script, install [Poetry](https://poetry.eustace.io/), a python dependency manager.
+This is used to manage the version of PsiTurk and it's dependencies used in your project.

 You'll need to follow these steps:
 - Build the application: `npm run build`
 - Move to the `psiturkit` directory: `cd psiturkit`